Thermodynamic formalism for coarse expanding dynamical systems: Appendix B. Embedding into the sphere

 for any point $(1,\theta)\in S_p$ (note that here $S_p$ is characterized by $r = 1$, differently from Lemma \ref{L:conj}).
-Then the polar coordinates from $h,h'$ glue along $|z|=1$ to yield a homeomorphism $S^2\to \hat S_p$.
+Then the polar coordinates from $H, H'$ glue along $|z|=1$ to yield a homeomorphism $\hat{H}_p: S^2\to \hat S_p$.

-We conclude that $D(p)\cup S_p$ with the topology defined in Section 5 embeds into $S^2$ with an open hole (open disc) removed.
+We conclude that $D(p) \sqcup S_p$ with the topology defined in Section \ref{S:periodic-crit} embeds by $\hat{H}^{-1}_p$ into $S^2$ with an open hole (open disc) removed.

-Similarly we consecutively blow up the points $q$ in the grand orbit $O(p)$ to open discs, each time embedding the result in $S^2$.
-We use the charts $f^{-k}\circ h$ for $k=k(q)$ the least integer such that $f^k(q)=p$ and $f^{-k}$ is an adequate branch, extended symmetrically to $D'(q)$ in case $f^k$ has local degree 1 at $q$ or applying adequate roots.
+Similarly, we consecutively blow up the points $q$ in the grand orbit $O(p)$ to open discs, each time embedding the result in $S^2$.
+If $m= m(q)$ is the least integer such that $f^m(q)=p$ and $f^m$ has local degree $1$ at $q$, we use the chart $h_q = f^{-m}\circ h$, extended symmetrically to cover $D'(q)$; if the local degree is higher, we apply adequate roots.
+(See also the compatible system of charts from Section \ref{S:periodic-crit}, Remark \ref{R:2}).